Published: Wednesday, June 15, 2022

 Mosquitoes and Bees, too…

-In our August 2020 cross country drive we had a similar incident where my son’s face “blew-up” (the other kids said he looked like “The Elephant Man”!) after being bitten by mosquitos.
+During our August 2020 cross-country drive, we had a similar incident where my son’s face “blew up” (the other kids said he looked like The Elephant Man!) after being bitten by mosquitos.
 Bee stings with these boys can be equally problematic.
 The point in mentioning that this concern goes BEYOND food dye is because this cluster of reactions illustrates how the immune system of kiddos who have been Lead-poisoned is often compromised in many ways.
-This is a compromised immune system that cannot ward off “normal” things that most other children deal with without issue — and while the link to food dye reactions in children who have a history of Lead exposure has not yet been formally scientifically studied, it should be.
-[In stark contrast, my oldest kiddo (who was not Lead-poisoned as a baby) did not have any issues like this at all — with either mosquito bites, bee stings, or any food dyes].
+This is a compromised immune system that cannot ward off “normal” things most other children deal with without issue — and while the link to food dye reactions in children who have a history of Lead exposure has not yet been formally scientifically studied, it should be.
+In stark contrast, my oldest kiddo (who was not Lead-poisoned as a baby) did not have any issues like this at all — with either mosquito bites, bee stings, or any food dyes.

 A request for scientists and researchers

-This is a not an isolated incident (not isolated to my children).
-In my 15+ years as a childhood Lead poisoning prevention activist working with countless families of Lead poisoned children around the world – I have seen similar allergies over and over again in children — allergies producing reactions that appear to be much more significant (and more frequent) in children who have tested positive for Lead in their blood in their lifetime.
+This is not an isolated incident (not isolated to my children).
+In my 15+ years as a childhood Lead poisoning prevention activist working with countless families of Lead poisoned children around the world, I have seen similar allergies over and over again in children — allergies producing reactions that appear to be much more significant (and more frequent) in children who have tested positive for Lead in their blood in their lifetime.

-- possibly help support the larger movement to get coal tar dyes (like Red #40!) outlawed in the United States (especially for use in food and medications.)
+- help (possibly) support the larger movement to get coal tar dyes (like Red #40!) outlawed in the United States (especially for use in food and medications).

-A plea to parents.
-This could happen to your kid (or a kid you know) too; that’s also why I am sharing this
+A plea to parents: this could happen to your kid (or a kid you know) too, that’s also why I am sharing this.

-I often hear of people who dismiss other parents’ concerns for allergies that their children have…concerns for peanut allergies, gluten allergies, food dye allergies and more.
+I often hear of people who dismiss other parents’ concerns for allergies that their children have, concerns for peanut allergies, gluten allergies, food dye allergies, and more.

 Please know that these concerns can be very, very real — life-threateningly real!
-When someone says their child has “a life-threatening allergy to food dye” (or peanuts, or gluten or anything for that matter!)
+When someone says their child has “a life-threatening allergy to food dye” (or peanuts, or gluten, or anything for that matter!)
 PLEASE take the concern seriously, and treat the situation accordingly.
 Just because a specific concern (like the link between childhood Lead exposure and food dye reactions) may not have (yet) been well-studied, does not mean it is not a very real problem threatening the lives and well-being of countless children.